giacrava/thesis-sbp-abm/README.md

 ## TODO

 ## How to expand
-Will be necessary, as how to implement a new type of pasture in the model
+* Add a type of pasture:
+** Add the relative class in the ``sbp-abm/patures.py`` file ** Add the relative government agent taking care of deciding the policies for it